⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 Overnight in Split, Croatia

-→ Free time in Plitvice lakes area to relax after the walk
+→ Free time in the Plitvice Lakes area to relax after the walk

 → Transfer to Zagreb, Croatia (2 hours)